-- (1) Select task procedure(s) and appropriate equipment.

-- (2) Verify meter and regulator to be installed.

-- (-a) proper size meter

-- (-b) regulator(s) specification(s) within pressure range

-- (3) Locate meter set to ensure the following:

-- (-a) accessibility

-- (-b) protection from corrosion
+- (1) Select task procedure(s) and appropriate equipment. - (2) Verify meter and regulator to be installed. - (-a) proper size meter - (-b) regulator(s) specification(s) within pressure range - (3) Locate meter set to ensure the following: - (-a) accessibility - (-b) protection from corrosion

 - (-c) protection from other damages (crash barriers/bollards)

 - (-d) proper distance from ignition sources

-- (re) proper ventilation requirements (piping to safe atmosphere) are met
+- (-e) proper ventilation requirements (piping to safe atmosphere) are met

 - (-f) protection from flooding

 - (4) Install or verify the installation of the meter bracket, if applicable.

 - (5) Assemble meter set.

 - (-a) Select proper fittings.

 - (-b) Install fittings to service riser (use of pipe dope/tape).

 - (6) Install and test relief device as specified.

 - (7) Document, as required.

-- (b) Potential applicability: G, D
+- (b) Potential applicability: 6, D

 - (c) Difficulty: 3

 - (d) Importance: 4

 - (e) Interval: 3 yr

 - (f) Evaluation method

-- (1) Initial: P&W/O
+- (1) Initial: R & W/O

-- (2) Sub: W/O
+- (2) Sub; W/O

 - (g) Span of control: 1:1

-Task 1171 Installing Customer Meters: Large Commercial and Industrial
+Task 1171 Install Large Commercial and Industrial (18) Meters and Regulators

 (a) Task Guidance.
 This task includes locating and hanging/setting the meter.
 Attaching a meter bracket/support does not require qualification as long as a qualified individual completes the installation in accordance with the steps in this task.
-Proving the integrity of customer piping and lighting customer utilization equipment is not included.
+Proving the integrity of customer piping and lighting customer utilization equipment is not within the scope of this task.